elanmart/rust-pgbart/README.md

 This is a work in progress

+- [ ] Out-of-sample predictions (Rust code is there, need to expose it in python)
+- [ ] Variable importance plots (Rust code is there, nede to expose it in python)
 - [ ] Partial dependence plots
 - [ ] Tests and CI
 - [ ] Docs